 (formerly known as the Board of Governors (BOG) Fee Waiver)

-Fee waivers are available to "waive" the costs of California enrollment fees.
+The California College Promise Grant is available to "waive" the costs of California enrollment fees.
 Effective Summer 2011, health and transit fees will not be paid by the California College Promise Grant (formerly known as the BOG Fee Waiver).
-Supported by the California Community Colleges through the Board of Governors, BOG fee waivers are available to all qualifying students, regardless of how many units they are carrying.
-Unlike other forms of financial aid, fee waivers are designed to be awarded immediately.
+Supported by the California Community Colleges, the California College Promise Grant is available to all qualifying students, regardless of how many units they are carrying.
+Unlike other forms of financial aid, the California College Promise Grant is designed to be awarded immediately.

 The quickest and most efficient way to apply for the California College Promise Grant (formerly known as the BOG Fee Waiver) is to complete the Free Application for Federal Student Aid (FAFSA) or the California Dream Application.
 It is important that you enter FRC's federal school code 008597 as this is how we receive your application.
 Students who file the FAFSA or Dream Application are automatically considered for the California College Promise Grant.

 Note: paper applications take a substantially longer time to process than applying by means of the FAFSA application or California Dream application.

-Students qualify for a fee waiver if they meet any of the following criteria:
+Students qualify for the California College Promise Grant if they meet any of the following criteria:

 The student has completed the FAFSA or Dream Application, and received a current Student Aid Report (SAR), which documents eligibility.
-Even if the student is not eligible for federal financial aid, the student may still qualify for a fee waiver.
+Even if the student is not eligible for federal financial aid, the student may still qualify for the California College Promise Grant.

-If you are a student pursuing our new bachelor’s degree program you must complete and submit a Free Application for Federal Student Aid (FAFSA) or a California Dream Act application in lieu of completing the Board of Governor’s Fee Waiver application.
+If you are a student pursuing our new bachelor’s degree program you must complete and submit a Free Application for Federal Student Aid (FAFSA) or a California Dream Act application in lieu of completing the California College Promise Grant application.